 Do You Have Bad Security Habits?

-Did you know that one of the largest risk factors for a data breach may come from inside your organization?
+Did you know that one of the most significant risk factors for a data breach may come from inside your organization?
 It is estimated that 95% of security breaches are caused by human error.
-This blog discusses a few of the most common HIPAA related employee habits that could lead to a data breach in your healthcare organization.
-Specialty clinics suffered the highest number of breaches in 2021, with over 106 medical breaches, impacting 3 million records.
+This blog discusses a few of the most common HIPAA-related employee habits that could lead to a data breach in your healthcare organization.
+Specialty clinics suffered the highest number of violations in 2021, with over 106 medical breaches, impacting 3 million records.
 Over the past two years, hacking has been the most common method of breaching healthcare organizations, making up roughly 41% of all breaches.
-Don’t let employee HIPAA security habits lead to poor security practices in your organization.
+Don’t let employees’ HIPAA security habits lead to poor security practices in your organization.

 Having Weak Passwords

 Having employees using weak passwords could create various entry points for hackers to access your healthcare organization.
 Employees need to have strong passwords and should refrain from using their passwords for other logins.
 A strong password should contain a mix of letters (upper and lower case), numbers, and symbols.
 According to the National Institute of Standards and Technology (NIST), password length is a primary factor in characterizing password strength.
-Creating passwords that contain a random mix of 14 to 16 characters is the best way to ensure the security of your online information.
-It is also important to mention that your software and hardware often come with default passwords that need to be more secure.
+Creating 14 to 16-character random mix passwords is the best way to secure your online information.
+Your software and hardware often come with default passwords that need to be more secure.
 Remember to change any default passwords after installation is complete.

 Hiding Passwords Around Workstations

-If your passwords are on a Post-It note under your keyboard or mouse pad, you are not fooling anyone.
+You are not fooling anyone if your passwords are on a Post-It note under your keyboard or mouse pad.
 According to Cisco, it is estimated that 20% of employees keep their passwords in plain sight.
 It is also a mistake to store passwords in unsecured, easily accessible documentation storage platforms like Google Drive.

 Sharing Passwords

-According to Cisco, 18% of employees share passwords with their co-workers which is one of the most common employee security bad habits.
+According to Cisco, 18% of employees share passwords with their co-workers, one of the most common employee security bad habits.
 Each user should have a separate password.
-It is also important to restrict employee access to information irrelevant to their unique role.
+Restricting employee access to information irrelevant to their unique role is also essential.

 Allowing Unlimited Login Attempts